This weekend I decided to make an Irish feast to practice for St. Patrick’s Day.

 The first recipe for traditional Irish soda bread is from my friend Christin.
 She and her family have been making it for decades, and she swears this recipe is the best.
 And more importantly, that this recipe is foolproof (which is good for this girl who only succeeds about half the time with baking homemade breads)!

 Sure enough, the dough was super easy to make, and the bread baked up beautifully!
 Granted, I probably should have cut the “X” a little deeper to make the shape pucker up perfectly.
 But overall, I was quite pleased, and it tasted delicious!!!
-I thought it was much better, actually, than some of the dry, bland bread we had in Ireland.
 It was moist, sweet, and I loved the extra pop of raisins.
 And as Christin said, it’s “the best when served warm with good butter”.
 Definitely agreed.

 Stay tuned for more fun Irish recipes to follow for your own St. Patrick’s Day feast!